-The valuations of properties were undertaken by Ms A Jenkins MRICS an officer of the council, John E Prince FRICS, IRRV of Principal Chartered Surveyors and Peter J Dewey FRICS of Lambournes Chartered Surveyors.
+The valuations of properties were undertaken by John E Prince FRICS, IRRV of Principal Chartered Surveyors and Peter J Dewey FRICS of Lambournes Chartered Surveyors.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 Valuations of vehicles, plant, furniture and equipment are based on historic cost.